xiaoyang-sde/knowledge-base/docs/operating-systems/02-virtualization.md

 ### The `exec()` System Call

 The `exec()` system call is used to run a program that is different from the calling program.
 The process loads the code from the executable, re-initializes the memory space, and overwrites the current code segment with it.
 The system runs the program without creating a new process, thus the successful `exec()` call never returns.

+## Mechanism: Limited Direct Execution

+The limited direct execution mechanism runs the program directly on the CPU with a few limitations to restrict unexpected behaviors and virtualize the CPU with time sharing.

+### Restricted Operation

+- User mode: The code that runs in the user mode is restricted from certain instructions, such as issuing I/O requests.
+The code should execute a system call to perform the privileged operations.
+- Kernel mode: The opearting system runs in the kernel mode could execute privileged operations and restricted insturctions.

+The kernel sets up a trap table at boot time to define the handlers of certain events (system call, keyboard interrupt, etc.) and inform the hardware of the locations of these trap handlers.

+The kernel initializes the environment (allocate memory, etc.) and use a `return-from-trap` instruction to switch to the user mode and start the execution of the process.
+The process could specify the system-call number and execute a `trap` instruction to execute the system call.
+The instruction jumps into the kernel and raises the privilege level to kernel mode.
+The system performs privileged operations, and calls the `return-from-trap` instruction to return to the calling user program.

+- The `trap` instruction informs the hardware to push the program counter, flags, and other registers to the per-process kernel stack.
+- The `return-from-trap` instruction pops these values off the kernel stack and resume execution of the user-mode program.

+### Switching Between Process

+The operating system regains control of the CPU to switch between processes with either of these two approaches:

+- Cooperative approach (Legacy): The system regains control by waiting for a system call or an illegal operation to take place.
+- Non-cooperative approach: The system regains control by defining a timer device that periodically raises a timer interrupt to halt the running process.

+The timer interrupt instructs the hardware to save the registers to the kernel stack of the running process A, and enters the kernel.
+The scheduler makes the decision to continue the current process or execute the context switch routine.
+The context switch saves current reigster values into the process structure of process A, and restores the registers of another process B from its process structure, and then changes the stack pointer.
+The `return-from-trap` instruction instructs the hardware to restore the registers of process B and starts running it.